autokitteh/kittehub/README.md

 - Composable templates for interoperability between common services
 - Demonstrations of advanced system capabilities and features

-Go to the [samples](https://github.com/autokitteh/samples) repository to find more projects that demonstrate foundational system features, integration API details, and recommended practices.
+In addition, the [samples](./samples/) directory contains projects that demonstrate basic system features, integration APIs, and best practices.

 | Name                                                                             | Description                                                                              | Integrations                                |
 | :------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------- | :------------------------------------------ |